EleDes/3458A-A3-66533-2021-KS-RoHS-SMD-KiCad/README.md

 Based on CLIP 66503 and provided [pictures from recent 66533 version](Pictures/ "pictures from recent 66533 version").

-There might be errors and couple of open questions - [see issues](https://github.com/EleDes/3458A-A3-66533-2021-KS-RoHS-SMD-KiCad/issues/ "see issues")
+There might be errors and there are a couple of open questions - [see issues](https://github.com/EleDes/3458A-A3-66533-2021-KS-RoHS-SMD-KiCad/issues/ "see issues")

 If there are errors or questions please [open an issue](https://github.com/EleDes/3458A-A3-66533-2021-KS-RoHS-SMD-KiCad/issues/new).